ucsd-cse29/fa25/src/index.md

 - **2** for being an active, professional, productive participant while present
 - **1** for submitting and/or getting work checked off that was done in lab

-If you miss lab, you can earn the third point by submitting work late, but cannot earn back the 3 points related to participation.
-You can miss 2 labs There is no way to make up a lab beyond this 1 point, even for illness, travel, or emergencies.
+If you miss lab, you can earn the submission/check-off point by submitting work late, but cannot earn back the 3 points related to participation.
+There is no way to make up a lab beyond this 1 point, even for illness, travel, or emergencies.
 Our preference would be to require all 9 labs for an A, and have some kind of excused absences.
 However, tracking excused absences doesn't really scale, so the “two for any reason” policy is how we handle it.
 You don't need to justify your missed labs.
 Contact the instructor if you'll miss more than 2 labs for unavoidable reasons.